 What's Happening at the Simsbury Free Library?

-If you are researching your family tree, but don’t know where else to look to find your missing ancestors, bring in your tree and Diane can help with deciphering handwriting, French documents, online research, Massachusetts and French-Canadian research and much more.
+If you are searching your family tree, but don’t know where else to look to find your missing ancestors, bring in your tree and Diane LeMay, our genealogy librarian, can help with deciphering handwriting, online research and Massachusetts and French-Canadian research and much more.
 Free to members. $5 for non-members.

 Connecticut History in Four Episodes

 Lastly, save the dates for the third and fourth lectures in professor Tom Ratliff’s fascinating series.
 The four part series explores Connecticut's rich historical past, covering our history from 200 million years ago to modern times, with a focus on the process of change - how we evolved from Native American landscape to Puritan colonies, from Puritan to Yankee, from Yankee to

 American, from farm community to mill village, and from textiles, clocks, and guns to the "arsenal of democracy".

 If you missed the first two lectures,"The Face of Connecticut: From Proto-North America through the Colonial Era (2 million years ago - 1763)" and "The Provision State: From the Revolution to the New Constitution (1763-1818)", you can view them at www. simsburytv.org by searching for History of Connecticut.
 He is a great lecturer!